oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

-1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have validation keywords applied to limit their content to appropriate values (this would also be possible in JSON schema but was not included in the original example)
+1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have validation keywords applied to limit their content to appropriate values (this is also be possible in JSON schema but was not included in the original example)
 2) The `duration` field could be changed to an `Integer` representing duration in a time unit (e.g., minutes) to simplify automated processing